Abhishek-2310/SmartWatch-v2/README.md

 * provides real-time weather updates, keeping you informed and prepared for changing conditions.
 * simple home automation application using MQTT protocol

+<br></br>

-## Drivers
+## Middlewares & Drivers
+### FreeRTOS
+[FreeRTOS](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/system/freertos.html) is a real-time operating system kernel designed for embedded systems.
+It allows you to run multiple tasks concurrently, each with its own priority, making it ideal for applications where timing is crucial.

+### LVGL
+[LittlevGL](https://github.com/lvgl/lvgl) is an open-source graphics library that provides everything you need to create a graphical user interface (GUI) on embedded systems.
+When integrated with FreeRTOS on ESP32, LVGL allows you to build sophisticated and visually appealing user interfaces.

+### LCD Drivers
 [esp_lcd](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/lcd.html) provides several panel drivers out-of box, e.g. ST7789, SSD1306, NT35510.
 However, there're a lot of other panels on the market, it's beyond `esp_lcd` component's responsibility to include them all.

+<br></br>

+## How to use the example
 This example shows how to use ST7789 display driver from Component manager in esp-idf project.
 These components are using API provided by `esp_lcd` component.
 This example will draw a fancy dash board with the LVGL library.
 For more information about porting the LVGL library, you can also refer to [another lvgl porting example](../i80_controller/README.md).

-## How to use the example

 ### Hardware Required